 A fun alternative to walking food tours are zippier e-scooters with stop-offs for traditional Polish snacks.
 A 2.5-hour tour covers quite a bit of ground, showing the key sites of the Old Town, from Florian’s Gate to Wawel Castle, as well as Kozimierz and Podgórze on the far site of the Bernatek Bridge.
 These are particularly good in the summer, when walking is heavy work, and the scooters are nifty enough to navigate the same pedestrian routes with ease.

-These tours will typically punctuate the route with different eating experiences, such as Obwarzanek, the typical Kraków street snack sold by vendors across the city.
+These e-scooter food and drink tours will typically punctuate the route with different eating experiences, such as Obwarzanek, the typical Kraków street snack sold by vendors across the city.
 These taste a bit like a large, chewy pretzel flavoured with sesame.
 You’ll also get to try a kind of smoked sheep’s cheese, called Oscypek.
 Also, great for hot days, are locally produced ice creams.

 You’ll be provided with a helmet and get the chance to try out the scooter before the tour starts.
 In my experience, all tour guides are really entertaining and fully knowledgeable.
 They’ll also speak excellent English.